opencanarias/taple-sc-rust/README.md

-## The main branch is the development version of `TAPLE`.
-This branch is not guaranteed to be stable.
+## This is TAPLE's main branch of work and is not guaranteed to be stable.
 Released versions are in the "release*" branches

 # TAPLE Rust Smart Contract SDK
 TAPLE (pronounced T+🍎 ['tapəl]) stands for Tracking (Autonomous) of Provenance and Lifecycle Events.
 TAPLE is a permissioned DLT solution for traceability of assets and processes.
 It is:

 - **Scalable**: Scaling to a sufficient level for traceability use cases.